Accommodation near Kimberley Big Hole Museum

 1.8 km

-Jungnickel guesthouse is a turn of the century Victorian House restored to perfection with 7 luxurious en-suite bedrooms.
-Our rooms have private entrances, coffee making facilities, DSTV and air cons....
+Jungnickel guesthouse is a turn of the century Edwardian House restored to perfection with 12 luxurious en-suite bedrooms.
+Our rooms have private entrances, coffee making facilities, DSTV and air cons...
 More Info

 1.8 km